-Care must be taken when an I-PDU contains more than one message with the Triggered Transfer Property as the receiver may not be able to tell which message caused the I-PDU's transmission.
+Note that when an I-PDU contains more than one message with the Triggered Transfer Property, the receiver is not able to tell which message caused the I-PDU's transmission.

 Use of callbacks:

 A callback is one of the notification mechanisms that can be invoked in response to an event in the IL.
 A callback with the name "cb1" would be declared in the application source as follows: